PBearson/ESP32-With-ESP-PROG-Demo/README.md

 cd $HOME/esp/esp-idf/examples/protocols/mqtt/tcp
 ```

-To start GDB and connect to the ESP-PROG, we need to run `idf.py gdb`.
+To start GDB and connect to the ESP-PROG, we need to run `idf.py gdb`.The openocd server should already have been stated in another terminal using ```idf.py openocd```.
 However, you will see that this script prints out an error: "ELF file not found.
 You need to build & flash the project before running debug targets".

 We are going to build the project to satisfy the ELF file requirement.
 However, we are not going to flash the project to the ESP32.
 Recall that the firmware we are interested in is already running on the ESP32.
 Hence, we have no intention of overwriting the firmware that is already present on the ESP32, and it actually does not matter which project we choose to build during this step.
 In my case, I have chosen to build an MQTT project.